bench352/cs4514fyp/deployment/terraform/README.md

 Enter your username and password that is configured in the `terraform.tfvars` file (`master_admin_username` and `master_admin_password`) to log in.
 You can then start using different features of the system.

+If you have set `enable_demo` to `true` in the `terraform.tfvars` file, the fresh instance will come with demo data.
+You can learn more about the demo data [here](../../extra-info/DEMO-DATA.md).

 ## Clean Up

 Cleaning up the deployment is just as easy as deploying it.
 You can completely remove the Smart Home Management System